KnowsCount/KcCSS/README.md

 When the front-end developers are trying to develope a website, spending a whole bunch of time on developing a CSS stylesheet that solves the **compatibility of browsers**, **gorgeousness**, and the **size of file**.
 And this here is an open-source solution: a CSS framework.
 However, KcCSS is a

-- Mordern, Minimal CSS framework, born for front-end development with a need of conciseness.
+- Minimal, Concise CSS framework, born for front-end development where text is what is impoartant.
 - Lightweight code to 'make loading fast again'.
 - Compatible with main browsers and in-App browsers.